EDUCBA Logo

 In this example, we are trying to graphically represent the same data given above in a 3-D stacked bar chart.

-• The data table looks as below with brand names and sales done for different periods.
+• The data table below shows brand names and sales done for different periods.

 Create 100% Stacked Bar Chart

 • By selecting the cell from B2: E11, go to the Insert menu.
 Click on the Chart option.
-From Bar Charts, select the 100% Stacked Bar Chart from 2-D or 3-D style.
+Select the 100% Stacked Bar Chart from 2-D or 3-D style from Bar Charts.
 Here we have selected the 2-D style.

 100% Stacked Bar Chart

-• The graph will be inserted into the worksheet.
+• The graph will insert into the worksheet.
 And it is given below.

 Result